 - Help with Coffee HourRefreshments after services are a wonderful way for us to connect with one another.
 Help make this possible by volunteering — it’s fun and easy!

 - Be an Usher at Church ServicesWe have an Ushering Ministry, the members of which ensure that a warm welcome is extended to all who attend our services.
+If you are interested in joining our team, please contact Karen Gerth.

 - Help our Tech TeamWe have a team which works to put our worship services online, running the cameras and sound system, and sometimes incorporating pre-recorded music and other material.
+Interested?
+Just talk to any of the folks running the tech at the back of the Sanctuary.

 - Be a Church Garden VolunteerThe Gardeners of Eden group was started some years ago to help Craig Hibben, a master gardener, to keep the church gardens beautiful.
 We are always looking for more angels to lend a hand!
 The group is very informal.
 In fact, we think we are the perfect way to get involved in church – we rarely meet, and when we do we never get dressed up.
 We come to the gardens individually, in pairs, or in small groups and work on our own schedules, for as long as we want.
 Some people have green thumbs and beautiful gardens of their own, and some of us just put plants in the ground and pray we don’t kill them.
 All of us, however, like to play in the dirt.
 No matter whether you’re a gardening angel or looking to earn your wings, we’d like to invite you to join us.
 Our goals are simple: